scivision/geckodrive/README.rst

 -d    \+ or - direction along your axis to move
--y    move the second drive (for systems with two GM215 tied together)
+-y    move the second drive (for systems with two GM215 tied together) -a    acceleration for all axes
+-v    velocity for all axes